pajus1337/Eggdrop_openAi_Connection/README.md

 ## Acknowledgments

 - This project utilizes the OpenAI Chat API.
 Make sure to check and comply with OpenAI's usage guidelines and policies.

-Please note that this README is just a template and should be customized accordingly to provide accurate information about your specific implementation.